baguette-io/baguette-messaging/README.rst

 	farine --start=mymodule

-It will inspect the module for services, and launch the 'bootable' ones (the consumers).
+It will try to import *mymodule.service* and launch it.

 Debug
 =====